You can change what your pipeline does depending on which branch you push to. All you need is some branch-specific

 - a branch called experimental where your team can go crazy innovating and breaking stuff.
 This branch is not a feature branch.

 The same bitbucket-pipelines.yml file lives in the root directory of each branch.
-On each commit to a branch, Pipelines executes the scripts assigned to the branch in the bitbucket-pipelines.yml file:
+On each push to a branch, Pipelines executes the scripts assigned to that branch in the bitbucket-pipelines.yml file:

-- master contains build instructions that are executed on a commit to master
+- master step definition contains instructions that run on a commit to master

-- feature/* contains build instructions that are executed on a commit to any feature branch (that's our BB-123-fix-links branch)
+- feature/* definition contains instructions that run on a commit to any feature branch (that's our BB-123-fix-links branch)

-- default contains build instructions that are executed on a commit to any branch that is not master or feature (that's our experimental branch)
+- default definition contains instructions that run on a commit to any branch that is not master or feature (that's our experimental branch)

-Note that the branch builds are triggered only if the bitbucket-pipelines.yml file requirements for a branch are met.
+Note that the branch pipelines are triggered only if the bitbucket-pipelines.yml file requirements for a branch are met.